AdhTri001/tensorBot/README.md

 3. Now go to `data/DataMake.py` and place your api key there and run it.

 To setup database:\
-The database will be automatically setuped when you run `DataMake.py`
+* The database will be automatically setuped when you run `DataMake.py`
+* If you want to add some cities that you want chatbot to get the time for when you ask for it (Like "Whats tha time in Delhi") go to `AddCity.py` and add you city there as prompted.
+The bot will recognise the city and will show you the time for it whenever you ask for.

 ## About this project

-I am a student of class 12<sup>th</sup> who loves doing programming.
+I am a student of grade 12<sup>th</sup>(my last year at school) who loves doing programming.
 I made this project as a IP Project given to me.
 To me this bot came out OKay, I guess I won't be taking any pull requests, but you can still make one, if I like your commits I will merge.
 Tho you can feel free to make issues, I would love to help/modify the files.

+Thank you for visiting this repository have a greate day!